haspltom/BM3D/README.md

 	  of `aggregate()` is correct, no matter with which channel.
 So actually, it is not a problem bound to the channels *u* and *v*, but rather to function `aggregate()`.
 * Freeing all the dynamically allocated memory is still missing.
+* Unprocessed borders
+	* Due to the fact, that the recognition of the blocks is dependend from the block step, there always remain a certain border, which is not executed at all.
+* Pixel artefacts at the bottom
+	* Mostly there are some strange artefacts in the last few lines of the output image, which origins is not clarified yet.